Last updated on 25th October 2023

 Plans are reasonably priced, with the ‘Starter’ plan working out at just $5/month (when billed annually).
 For this, users can upload 50 videos and accrue a generous 15,000 views.
 Users also gain access to the following core features:

 As you can see, users on the ‘Business’ and ‘Enterprise’ plan can access more advanced features, namely real-time analytics.
 However, engagement analytics are still available for those on the first plan.

 Congratulations!
 You did it.
 You climbed the mountain.
-And hopefully now you have a better view of the video hosting site you want to use.
+And hopefully now you have a better view of the video hosting website you want to use.

 One more thing that’s worth mentioning: you don’t have to stick to one.
-You can host your video on a variety of different platforms.
+You can host your video on a variety of different video hosting websites.
 In fact, the more places, the better!
-Stick your video on YouTube to appeal to the masses, Facebook to boost your social presence, and then host it on Wistia to gain access to those juicy analytics!
+Stick your video on YouTube to appeal to the masses, Facebook to boost your social presence, and then host it on Wistia to gain access to those juicy analytics and that beautiful player window!
 The choice (or choices!) is yours.

-For more tips and advice on all things video creation and promotion, check out our blog page.
+For more tips and advice on all things video creation and promotion including advice around video length and video formats, check out our blog page.